rgildiaz/ITI/projects/gravwell/README.md

   "
     alt="A Gravwell dashboard showing the result of a `tag=syslog` query" />
-  <figcaption>When creating a new tile, the user can enter the query that they would like to visualize.</figcaption>
+  <figcaption>This is simple enough.
+This is the result of the query.</figcaption>
 </figure>

-> Note: it takes around 2 minutes for the above visualization to finish rendering for a time frame of the last three months.
+> Note: it takes around 2 minutes for the above visualization to finish rendering ~10M entries for a time frame of the last three months.

 Now, what if a query need to be edited?